Superradiance in acoustic black hole: semi-analytical and Simulation Analysis

 \subsubsection{Sound field ABH in the non-rotational case}

 This section investigates the sound field distribution of ABHs in a fluid domain.
-Firstly we analyze the sound field distribution in a static fluid domain before extending the study to a rotating fluid domain.
+First, we analyze the sound-field distribution in a static fluid domain, before extending the study to a rotating fluid domain.

 Fig. \ref{fig. 1-1} illustrates the distribution of sound waves with an azimuth mode $m=1$ within an ABH in a quiescent flow field.
-The fluid flow field has both the angular and radial velocity components characterized by the azimuthal number m.
+The fluid flow field comprises both angular and radial velocity components, characterized by the azimuthal number m.
 The effect of the acoustic black hole is that the sound speed decreases towards the singularity.
 Notice the artifact we put in by hand near the center plateau region in this simulation.